agrawalrahul037/my-daily-study/quick-view.md

 # setting up new react project using webpack and babel
-// make any project folder
+make any project folder
 ```javascript
 mkdir my-webpack-project
 ```
-// initialize package.json
+initialize package.json
 ```javascript
 npm init
 ```
-// we will install webpack and webpack-cli for module bundler and We installed webpack-cli so that we  <br>
+we will install webpack and webpack-cli for module bundler and We installed webpack-cli so that we  <br>
-// can use webpack in the command line.
+can use webpack in the command line.
 ```javascript
 npm install webpack webpack-cli --save-dev
 ```

-//install react
+install react
 ```javascript
 npm install react react-dom --save
 ```
-//We need Babel to transpile ES6 and JSX to ES5.
+We need Babel to transpile ES6 and JSX to ES5. <br>
-//babel-core: Transforms ES6 code to ES5
+babel-core: Transforms ES6 code to ES5 <br>
-//babel-loader: Webpack helper to transpile code, given the the preset.
+babel-loader: Webpack helper to transpile code, given the the preset. <br>
-//babel-preset-env: Preset which helps babel to convert ES6, ES7 and ES8 code to ES5.
+babel-preset-env: Preset which helps babel to convert ES6, ES7 and ES8 code to ES5. <br>
-//babel-preset-react: Preset which Transforms JSX to JavaScript.
+babel-preset-react: Preset which Transforms JSX to JavaScript. <br>
 ```javascript
 npm install @babel/core babel-loader @babel/preset-env @babel/preset-react --save-dev
 ```

-//Create an index.js file inside root of the /src folder.
+Create an index.js file inside root of the /src folder.
 This file will be the entry point to our app.
 ```javascript
 import React from "react";
 import ReactDOM from "react-dom";